photo credit: businesstown

 A business valuation can make or break the business, and therefore, the method of valuation should be chosen carefully.
 There have been some common methods devised to find out the business valuation.
 These methods are inclusive of all the factors that investor and the business owner thinks should be included for fair valuation of the business.

-Valuation of businesses is most commonly undertaken during a potential sale of the company but could also be used when applying for business loan Singapore or undergoing auditing with external accountants.
+Valuation of businesses is most commonly undertaken during a potential sale of the company but could also be used when applying for SME loan in Singapore or undergoing auditing with external accountants.